fkutzner/NiceMake/doc/Manual.md

 ## Setting compiler options

-Compiler options can be separately defined for tools and libraries using the functions `nm_add_lib_compile_options`, `nm_add_tool_compile_options` and `nm_add_compile_options`:
+Baseline compiler options can be separately defined for tools and libraries using the functions `nm_add_lib_compile_options`, `nm_add_tool_compile_options` and `nm_add_compile_options`: